cristofer-002/discord-stat-tracker/README.md

 The file blizabelle.py is the executable file to run the bot (with a version of Python installed).

-You will need to set up a bot on the Discord Developer Portal here: https://discord.com/developers/docs/intro And place the bot token in blizabelle.py on line 28.
+You will need to set up a bot on the Discord Developer Portal here: https://discord.com/developers/docs/intro and place the bot token in blizabelle.py on line 28.

 You will also need to get your own private API key from https://fortnitetracker.com/site-api You will need to paste that key in both the leaderboards.py file at line 27, and in weekly_leaderboards.py at line 48.